opendocsg/slw-judgments-backfill/2013_SGHC_93/report.md

 36     The crucial question to be answered in this claim is whether the second defendant (as the main contractor) owed a duty of care to the plaintiff who was engaged by the third defendant for landscaping work.

-37     It is established that a main contractor owes a workman a duty of care even if the workman was not employed by him but by a subcontractor if the main contractor exercised or had the right to exercise control over the workman in respect of the work which he was engaged to perform ( _Awang bin Dollah v Shun Shing Construction & Engineering Co Ltd and other appeals_ [1997] 2 SLR(R) 746 at [20]; _Ma HongFei v U-Hin Manufacturing Pte Ltd and another_ [2009] 4 SLR(R) 336 at [48]–[49]).
+37     It is established that a main contractor owes a workman a duty of care even if the workman was not employed by him but by a subcontractor if the main contractor exercised or had the right to exercise control over the workman in respect of the work which he was engaged to perform ( _Awang bin Dollah v Shun Shing Construction & Engineering Co Ltd and other appeals_ <span class="citation">[1997] 2 SLR(R) 746</span> at [20]; _Ma HongFei v U-Hin Manufacturing Pte Ltd and another_ <span class="citation">[2009] 4 SLR(R) 336</span> at [48]–[49]).

 38     On the present facts, the second defendant did not owe a duty of care to the plaintiff because it did not exercise nor had the right to exercise control over the plaintiff.
 Although Suresh from the second defendant was stationed at the Site on 2 November 2008, he did not give the plaintiff any instructions on the manner and execution of landscaping work to be done.
 His consistent testimony in court was that he was at the Site to open the Site’s gate and answer telephone calls in the office.
 I accorded little weight to the plaintiff’s inconsistent testimony in court because it wavered from not receiving any instructions from Suresh to being instructed to clear the rootballs by the end of the day.